Essentials

 kill PID

-It kills the job with id PID
+It terminates the job with id PID

 top